Patchwork is a 2015 American horror-comedy.

 - Dumb Blonde: Ellie is blonde and probably the dumbest of the three women.
 Flashbacks suggest that she was never very bright in life, either.

-- Enemy Mine: Once they're bound to the operating table to be killed by the rest of Tom's experiments, the women are forced to cooperate with each other briefly, even after The Reveal.
+- Enemy Mine: Once they're bound to the operating table to be killed by the rest of Tom's experiments, the women are forced to cooperate with each other briefly, even after The Reveal of Madeline's true nature.

 - Everyone Has Standards: The three women are discussing what they'll do to the men responsible for their collective condition.
 When Ellie suggests eating their flesh, Jen and Madeleine appear grossed out.

-- Faux Affably Evil: Madeleine puts on an awkward, Adorkable persona when talking up a man at the bar.
-In truth, shes actually a murderous, vain psychopath whose first concern is her looks.
+- Faux Affably Evil: Madeleine puts on an awkward persona when talking up a man at the bar.
+In truth, shes actually a murderous, vain psychopath whose first concern is her looks, and flirted with that man with the goal of cutting him up for parts.

 - Feel No Pain: The creature feels no pain, which proves useful when hit by a taser.